Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The `no_th` mode uses a fixed threshold of `0.10` and disables NMS, redundancy suppression and the detection cap.

-I use this mode only for qualitative inspection.
+This mode is intended only for qualitative inspection.

 ## Standalone Scripts